-We have audited Great Oaks Charter School - Wilmington's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Great Oaks Charter School - Wilmington's major federal programs for the year ended June 30, 2020.
-Great Oaks Charter School - Wilmington's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Great Oaks Charter School's [a component unit of the State of Delaware] compliance with types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Great Oaks Charter School's major federal programs for the year ended June 30, 2021.
+Great Oaks Charter School's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.